Linuxfabrik/monitoring-plugins/check-plugins/xca-cert/README.md

                 [--defaults-group DEFAULTS_GROUP] [--prefix PREFIX]
                 [--timeout TIMEOUT] [-w WARN]

-Checks expiration date of certificates in a XCA based MySQL/MariaDB database.
+Checks the expiration dates of certificates stored in a XCA-managed MySQL/MariaDB database.
+Alerts when certificates are about to expire or have already expired.

 options:
-  -h, --help            show this help message and exit -V, --version         show program's version number and exit -c, --critical CRIT   Set the critical for the expiration date in days.
+  -h, --help            show this help message and exit -V, --version         show program's version number and exit -c, --critical CRIT   CRIT threshold for certificate expiration in days.
-                        Default: 5
+                        Default: 5.
   --defaults-file DEFAULTS_FILE
-                        Specifies a cnf file to read parameters like user, host and password from (instead of specifying them on the command line), for example
+                        Specifies a cnf file to read parameters like user, host and password from (for MySQL/MariaDB cnf-style files).
+Example: `/var/spool/icinga2/.my.cnf`.
-                        `/var/spool/icinga2/.my.cnf`.
-Default:
+                        Default: /var/spool/icinga2/.my.cnf.
-                        /var/spool/icinga2/.my.cnf
   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
-Default: client
+Default: client.
-  --prefix PREFIX       Set the table prefix of the XCA database.
+  --prefix PREFIX       Table name prefix used in the XCA database.
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds) -w, --warning WARN    Set the warning for the expiration date in days.
+Default: 3 (seconds) -w, --warning WARN    WARN threshold for certificate expiration in days.
-                        Default: 14
+                        Default: 14.
 ```